 After being considered the best grappler in the world, he is now among the best coaches in the world.
 He has thousands of students at his academy and thousands more travel to train with him.
 With an estimated net worth of around $1-$3 million, Garcia is among one of the most successful people in BJJ.

 As BJJ continues to grow, so will the money in the sport.
 What was once a dream has now become a reality for many Jiu Jitsu athletes.
-With the popularity growing rapidly, there will only be more opportunities for BJJ practitioners to be successful and wealthiest person in the martial art.
+With the popularity growing rapidly, there will only be more opportunities for BJJ practitioners to be successful and wealthiest people in the BJJ.